zoobiasyyed/c0824-code-solutions/express-intro/express-intro-quiz-notes.md

 - What is Express useful for?

-its a flexible node.js web application framework that provides a set of features for web and mobile applications
+its a flexible node.js web application framework that provides a set of features for web and mobile applications handles all http communications, can listen to all http requests and then take the response and send it back out.

 - How does Express fit into a full-stack web application?

+in the server

 Express acts as the backend framework that handles routing, middleware, and HTTP requests/responses in a full-stack web application.